 Preserving the berries

 The raw berries can be treated and preserved to be used when wanted.
 The following recipe is considered to be effective for acidity and gastric complaints.

 - Take some curd (yogurt) and add some salt to it.

-- Drop the berries in the curd mixture.
+- Drop the berries into the curd mixture.
 Let it soak for a day.

-- Take the berries out of the curd and dry in the sun the next day.
+- Take the berries out of the curd and dry them in the sun the next day.

 - At the end of the day, put it back in the curd mixture and mix.

 - Continue doing this till all the curd is absorbed and the berries are completely dry.